 Through our research, we identify innovative practices in the humanities and collect data on the impact of a variety of projects and programs.
 We build on this research to develop resources that support your advocacy.

 Building on our national Humanities Recruitment Surveys, we are researching strategies that broaden access to the humanities for historically-underrepresented student groups.
-We will be releasing a report on the results in 2023.
+We will be releasing a report on the results in early 2024.
 This work is supported by the Mellon Foundation.

 With support from the Arthur Vining Davis Foundations, we are researching how undergraduate courses and programs that integrate learning across disparate fields help students see the value of a broad based, liberal arts education.
 A report is forthcoming in 2024.